Best Countertop Blenders of 2018

 Best Countertop Blenders for Smoothies, Sauces, and Soups

 At BestReviews, we're dedicated to helping consumers find the perfect products to suit their needs.
 We buy items from merchants, just like you do, and test them in our labs.
 We also analyze product data, talk to experts, and scour customer reviews.
-The result: honest and thorough product evaluations you can trust.
+The result: honest and thorough product evaluations free from bias.

 If you're ready to purchase a blender, please see the product matrix at the top of this page for our recommendations.
-If you'd like to learn more about your blender choices, please continue reading this shopping guide.
+If you'd like to learn more about your buying options, our shopping guide is here to help.

-A countertop blender has a sturdy base on which the controls, either analog or digital, are housed.
-It also includes a jug or personal-size blending cup, blades for doing the blending, and a lid so everything stays inside when you switch it on.
+These blenders have a sturdy base on which the controls, either analog or digital, are housed.
+They also includes a jug or personal-size blending cup, blades for doing the blending, and a lid so everything stays inside when you switch it on.

 Countertop blenders tend to be fairly powerful and have multiple speeds and settings.